JermellB/restagraph/docs/HTTP_API.md

 If the parameter `recursive=true` is supplied, all dependent resources depending on this one will also be deleted, from the bottom up.
 That parameter is accepted in both GET-style (within the URL) and POST-style (within the request body).

+If the parameter `yoink=true` is supplied, the resource's representation will be returned in the body of the reply in the same manner as a GET request.

 ## Create a relationship from one resource to another
 Note that, due to the way Neo4J works, these are always directional.